rufusclark/Satellite-Propagation-Toolkit/README.md

 This section briefly mentions some of the future improvements to this project that I was not possible to implement due to time contrainst around my internship.
 For most of the below the core code is in place to support there implementation without reformatting.

-* Support displaying potential future satellites (and/or mega-constellations) by importing own or generating your own tracking data
 * Further optimise code by supporting multiproccessing when sequencially generating images for devices or otherwise
 * Support reuse of generated images uploaded to Pico devices.
 Particularly useful for more quickly uploading custom data to a large number of devices